philosophie/react-sass-styleguide/README.md

 ## Why do I need this?

-This is to help engineers and designers setup style related tools, and follow a convention for the project.
+This is to help engineers and designers setup style related tools, and follow a frontend convention for the project.
 This makes the project more maintainable in the future.

 ## Tech & Ideologies Used